miho/OCC-CSG/README.md

 This tool provides a simple command-line interface for applying boolean operations and transformations to 3D objects specified in either BREP/STEP or STL format.
 It contains a convenient STL importer for converting mesh based geometries to an eqivalent BREP representation (might cause performance issues for large STL files).
 Geometries can be exported as STL files as well.

+There is a Java library [VCSG](https://github.com/miho/VCSG) and the corresponding [VRL-Studio plugin](https://github.com/miho/VRL-VCSG) for using OCC-CSG from Java and [VRL-Studio](https://vrl-studio.mihosoft.eu/)

 ## Installation

 To get started quickly download a [binary release](https://github.com/miho/OCC-CSG/releases) (available for Linux, macOS and Windows on x64).
 On macOS occ-csg can be installed via [Homebrew](https://brew.sh):